Vegetarian Stuffed Capsicums

 6. Spoon the black bean and quinoa mixture into each of the capsicums.
 Place them in the lined baking dish, cover with aluminium foil and bake in the oven for 15-20 minutes.
 Remove the foil and bake for a further 15-20 minutes or until the capsicums are tender and the filling is hot.

 7. To serve, garnish the stuffed capsicums with coriander (cilantro) or your favourite fresh herbs.
 Enjoy!

 My stuffed capsicums are perfect for a quick high-protein meal!

 This recipe is not just delicious, it’s a perfect high protein option for those of you in the #SweatwithKayla Community (formerly the BBG Community) following a plant-based diet.
 The capsicum filling contains quinoa AND black beans which are muscle-building foods that also help you stay fuller for longer.
 Even if you follow a standard diet, this recipe provides all of the same benefits!

 Don’t have quinoa or black beans?
-Try brown rice and tinned brown lentils instead.
+Try brown rice and canned brown lentils instead.
 This dish can be customised with whatever ingredients you like!
 I know it’s so much easier to stick to a healthy meal plan when you can include the foods YOU love to eat.